PVieira04/CI-project-1/README.md

 Manual Testing was further done on other browsers.
 These browsers were chosen becasue, as found by [statcounter](https://gs.statcounter.com/browser-market-share), they are the most popular browsers in the world.

 #### Desktop Browsers
-- Chrome
+- Chrome - Developed using this browser.
+No issues detected.
-- Edge
+- Edge - No issues detected.
 - Safari
-- Firefox
+- Firefox - Submit input on contact form says "Submit Query" instead of just "Submit".
+Some spacing is missing in the contact page and on the resources page.
-- Opera
+- Opera - No issues detected.

 #### Tablet and Mobile Browsers